← Back to blog

 Gorges versus open falls

 Many of Germany's best water features are not free-falling cascades but gorges — the Partnachklamm, Wimbachklamm, and others — where a torrent carves through a narrow rock cleft.
 These Klammen offer a different experience from an open waterfall: rather than viewing a single drop from a distance, walkways take you inside the rock, beside and above the rushing water.
+Fees are generally charged at the gorge entrance, and opening seasons can be shorter than those for open falls, as high water or ice can close the paths for safety.
 They are at their most dramatic during high water and demand caution, as the paths can flood or ice over.
 Understanding this distinction helps when planning, since a Klamm is a walk through, not a viewpoint.

 Plan your next trip